kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

         (0-127, 60 = Middle-C) is used for <FREQ\> and the chosen Scale will not be used.
 The display for the editor will automatically switch to show octaves and notes for standard MIDI scale values.
-        Using MIDI note values is useful for instruments that exepct MIDI note values such as the fluidsynth opcodes as well as midiout.
+        Using MIDI note values is useful for instruments that expect MIDI note values such as the fluidsynth opcodes as well as midiout.